Backpack Rain Covers: The “Love-Hate” Guide to Keeping Your Gear Dry

 When to Size Up

-If you’re strapping gear to the outside of your pack (a tent body, a sleeping pad, trekking poles), you need to size up.
+If you are strapping gear to the outside of your pack like a tent body, a closed-cell sleeping pad, or trekking poles, you need to size up.
 That external gear adds significant bulk that the cover has to stretch over.

 In that case, grab a cover one size larger than your pack’s listed volume.

-The right fit hugs the pack without pulling, leaves no slack fabric flapping at the sides, and lets you cinch the draw cord at the bottom to seal it against the back panel.
+The right fit hugs the pack without pulling, leaves no slack fabric flapping at the sides, and lets you cinch the draw cord securely.

 Step 2: The Drainage Hack Nobody Talks About

-Here’s the physics problem with rain covers that most product descriptions quietly ignore.
+Here is the physics problem with rain covers that most product descriptions quietly ignore.
 Rain hits your back and runs down.
 It gets between the cover and the pack’s back panel, and it has nowhere to go except down.

 Step 3: Visibility vs. Stealth